planetfederal/desktop-documentation/installers/source/README.rst

    .. include:: /osx/supported_components.rst

-For convenience, outside the supported scope of Boundless Desktop, the following components are provided:
+The following components are provided for convenience, and are outside the supported scope of Boundless Desktop:

 .. only:: win